ECCC-ASTD-MRD/gem/README.md

 ## Building and installing GEM

-There is a new script aimed at replacing the top-level Makefile.
+There is a script called `cado` aimed at replacing the top-level Makefile.
-For now, both still coexist.
+Both coexist, even if we suggest you use the cado script.
-See cado -h (short help) or cado help or the content of the Makefile for options.
+See `cado -h` (short help) or `cado help` or the content of the Makefile for options.
-For example: cado cmake or make cmake generates Makefiles to compile gem, gemdyn, modelutils and rpnphy
+For example: `cado cmake` or `make cmake` generates Makefiles to compile gem, gemdyn, modelutils and rpnphy. .
+The cmake command used by cado script is printed at the end of the process.

 Configure:
 ```